NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

 $ maintainers/scripts/haskell/hydra-report.hs mark-broken-list
 ```

-This shows a list of packages that reported broken on `x86_64-linux` on Hydra.
+This shows a list of packages that reported a build failure on `x86_64-linux` on Hydra.

 Next, run the following command: